Naohiro2g/MATRIX/README.md

 - LED matrix for mouths
 - internal voltage measurment

-v2 sketch is for version vith 2 buttons for mode change (first button dance, second button walk+awoid + together = react to noise) v3 sketch has only 1 button or touch sensor and changes modes on touch (dance -> walk -> react to noise -> standby -> dance....)
+v2 sketch is for version with 2 buttons for mode change (first button dance, second button walk+avoid, both together = react to noise) v3 sketch has only 1 button or touch sensor and changes modes on touch (dance -> walk -> react to noise -> standby -> dance....)
 Everything else is the same.